StackExchange/dnscontrol/docs/_functions/domain/IMPORT_TRANSFORM.md

   - modifiers...
 ---

-Don't use this.
+Don't use this feature.
 It was added for a very specific situation.
 Bugs and feature requests from outside that situation will be rejected.

 IMPORT_TRANSFORM adds to the domain all the records from another